Michigan city council member charged with allegedly running drug house: reports

 His attorney, Vince Manzella provided an emailed statement to the paper: "Thank you for reaching out, but at this time I do not have any comment."

-Frontera was released on bond and a probable cause conference is set for Oct.
+He was released on bond and a probable cause conference is set for Oct.
 26.

 CLICK HERE TO GET THE FOX NEWS APP

-He was elected to his second, four-year term on City Council last November.
+Frontera was elected to his second, four-year term on City Council last November.